 After my children were born, my midwife told me to look out for signs of postpartum depression: anxiety, irritation, irrational fears, intense sadness… you know the ones.
 I answered questionnaires and read literature, educating myself on the symptoms of a disorder that affects up to 15% of women.
-My husband, on the other hand, was back to work before I even left the hospital with never any questions regarding his health, mental or otherwise.
+My husband, on the other hand, was back to work before I even left the hospital with no one every questioning his health, mental or otherwise.
 Sadly, too infrequently are men asked about symptoms of paternal postpartum depression.

-Being self-employed on a single income, his work hours augmented exponentially in the months following our children’s births.
+Being self-employed on a single income, my husband’s work hours augmented exponentially in the months following our children’s births.
 So did his drinking and mood swings.
 He showed little interest in the babies during the first few months of their lives and dismissed my concerns with aggressivity.
 This led me to avoid the matter and tackle childcare alone, resentful and lonely.

 As the children grew older, things got better, and I’m happy to report my husband’s now an engaged dad and attentive partner.
 However, never, at any point during my postpartum appointments, did anyone ask any question regarding my husband’s attitude.